 - Using a coat hanger to unlock a car door so you can steal a purse or other items

 - Entering a recreational vehicle to assault someone inside

 If you are facing charges for any scenarios described above (or others), it’s essential to contact an experienced Texas criminal attorney who can help you fight your charges and work to get them reduced or dropped.

 If the act of burglary was committed in a building that is not a habitation, the charge is a state jail felony.
-The penalties include a fine of up to $10,000 and a sentence of six months to two years in a state jail facility.
+The penalties for a state jail felony in Texas include a fine of up to $10,000 and a sentence of six months to two years in a state jail facility.

-If the act of burglary was committed in a building that is a habitation, the charge is a second degree felony.
-The penalties include a fine of up to $10,000 and a sentence of 2-20 years in a state prison.
+If the act of burglary was committed in a building that is a habitation, the charge is a second-degree felony.
+The penalties for a second degree felony include a fine of up to $10,000 and a sentence of 2-20 years in a prison.

-If the act of burglary was committed in a building that is a habitation and the individual intended to commit a felony other than felony theft, the charge is a first degree felony.
-The penalties include a fine of up to $10,000 and a sentence of five years to life in a state prison.
+If the act of burglary was committed in a building that is a habitation and the individual intended to commit a felony other than felony theft, the charge is a first-degree felony.
+The penalties for a first degree felony include a fine of up to $10,000 and a sentence of five years to life in a state prison.

 Get Help for Texas Burglary Charges

 Penalties increase for second and subsequent similar offenses.
 It’s important to consult with a knowledgeable lawyer if you are facing charges like these.

 A skilled Texas attorney will help you form a solid defense so that you can fight to attain the best possible outcome.